BBN-E/tac-kbp-eal/README.md

 * Edit `sample/params/root.params` to point to your working copy of this repository.
-* Edit `sample/docIdToOriginalText.txt` to point to the files in your copy of the ACE event training data.
+* Edit `sample/docIdToOriginalText.txt` to point to the files in your copy
+* Edit the path in `sample/storesToPool.txt` to point to your working copy. of the ACE event training data.
 * Run `validateSystemOutput sample/params/validate.params`
 * Run `poolSystemOutput sample/params/pool.params`.
 In this case we only have,